voxpupuli/puppet-cassandra/README.md

 is ignored.
 Default value *undef*

-##### `manage_dsc_repo`
-DEPRECATION WARNING:  This option is deprecated.
-Please include the the ::cassandra::datastax_repo instead.

-If set to true then a repository will be setup so that packages can be downloaded from DataStax community.
-Default value 'false'

 ##### `max_hints_delivery_threads`
 Number of threads with which to deliver hints; Consider increasing this number when you have multi-dc deployments, since cross-dc handoff tends to be slower.